auroravoje/auroravoje.github.io/_posts/2025-10-15-ai-agents-azure-and-streamlit.md

 # First impression of Azure Python SDK state of maturity and further steps

+What worked well:

 - Easy to get started
 - Decent code documentation for Python
-- A lot of available information and opprotunities
+- A lot of available information and opprotunities for versatile agent capabilities
-- Code runs work as intended.
-At this stage did not experience bugs and glitches
+- The code runs as intended.
+At this stage I did not experience bugs or glitches.

 Difficulties I ran into: